 Main Text

 Gender gap indices in healthy lifespans are routinely used as indicators of gender inequality.
-Policy makers use these gaps to benchmark countries, monitor changes over time, and identify the pace at which countries are closing or widening gender inequality in health (1–3).
-(1)(2)(3)(2–4)Overall, gaps are an easy and straightforward way to relate the difference between two quantities.
-However, gender gaps in health may blend several aspects of health differences between women and men and consequently misleading conclusions when used interchangeably as indicators of inequality.
+The WHO European Health Equity Status Report initiative (HESRi) uses gender gaps in both health and life expectancy to implement policy action for health equity and well-being in the European Region (1) .
+Likewise, the World Bank Global Gender Gap Index measures gender equality based on gaps between women and men across health, education, economy, and politics (2).
+Gender gaps in healthy life years are used by the Gender Equality Index to assess gender inequalities in the EU (3).
+Policy makers use these gaps to benchmark countries, monitor changes over time, and identify the pace at which countries are closing or widening gender inequality in health (2–4).
+Overall, gaps are an easy and straightforward way to relate the difference between two quantities.
+However, it can be misleading to use gender gaps in healthy lifespans interchangeably as indicators of inequality, since these gaps oftenentangle several aspects of health differences between women and men.

 Gender gaps in health are multifaceted and the complex interplay between gender, health, and mortality unveils a paradox: women tend to outlive men but experience more years with poorer health.
 Despite women’s survival advantage even under extreme conditions (1, 5–7), they tend to have disadvantages in terms of physical health, self-rated health, and cognition at older ages (8–10).
 Women also tend to experience higher morbidity from acute and chronic conditions and more short-term disability (11–14).
 When analyzing the gender gap from an aggregate measure such as healthy life expectancy, some of these facets may be overlooked, which highlights the importance of disentangling the various components of gender gaps in healthy lifespans.